By: Greg Brian

 Some people swear by this soap recipe, with the milk part of it coming from goat milk.
 Those who make it say it’s very gentle on the skin and smells great.

 You may want to try this as a soap on newborns as something overly gentle and healing.
-After all, having the natural healing properties of honey in this soap is a perfect way to safeguard your children’s skin from the start.
+After all, having the natural, anti-inflammatory healing properties of honey in this soap is a perfect way to safeguard your children’s skin from the start.

 To create it, use one pound of goat milk as the base.
 Pour in two tablespoons of honey.
-Make sure this is raw honey to gain all the valuable healing elements.
+Make sure this is raw honey to enjoy the wide variety of valuable healing elements.

 Add in two Vitamin E capsules, though drain out the oil.
 Put in one tablespoon of body oil, or add a fragrant oil as an option.